Skip to main content

 • replayability

-The game offers good replayability due to meaningful in-game choices that impact the story, appealing to players who appreciate varied outcomes.
-However, its linear gameplay may deter those who prefer open-world exploration or non-linear experiences, potentially limiting overall replay value.
+The game's replayability is enhanced by its branching structure and multiple endings, allowing players to explore different outcomes based on their choices.
+However, its linear gameplay may deter those who prefer more open-world or non-linear experiences, potentially limiting its overall replay value.

 • “I'll be honest: I like the game mechanics and the theme of this game; it's also good that in-game choices do matter to the story because it makes this replayable.”